drufball/yosai/_drafts/threshold.md

 Denri turned her attention to the small table by Eizo's bedside.
 How much extra furniture did these two need?
 Honestly.
 A small leather book was on top of the table.
 Denri snuck forward, bare feet moving soundlessly across the floor.
 She reached the table and probed her arm forward.

-Eizo's hand darted backwards, catching Denri's in a grip like iron.
+Eizo's hand darted backward, catching Denri's in a grip like iron.
 "May I help you?"

 "Oh, you know.
 Just looking around for Onara.
 Have you seen her lately?"
 The cat in Eizo's lap stood and tried to slink away, head and tail drooping.
 Eizo caught the cat by the scruff of the neck.
 "Oh look, you found her!
 Good thing I came looking here first.
 Ha ha ha."